Semiconductor Supply Chain Intelligence

 In your current Foundry agreement, who carries the financial loss if wafer yield drops 15% below the target?

-82% of startups unknowingly select C or D until a forensic audit reveals the B clauses hidden in competitor S-1s.
+82% of startups unknowingly select C or D until a forensic audit reveals what peer companies have actually secured.

 Constraint Stacking